 I have written a total of art and craft books since my very first book, Learning Linocut, was self-published in 2011.

 On this page you will find some information about what these books are, why I love to write and how I got started with writing.

-Signed copies of my books are available to buy in my online shop (UK delivery only).
+Signed copies of my books are available to buy in my online shop.

 I truly love writing, creating art and sharing my knowledge, so publishing art books is something, for me, that ticks all the boxes.
 I also LOVE to work on a massive project and like many creative people I need a deadline to actually finish things.

 I have self-published four of these books, which essentially means doing everything yourself, from writing the text and creating the projects to typesetting, proofreading and editing.
 As the years have progressed I have asked people better at things like proofreading and design to help me out and in 2016 was very lucky to have a book proposal accepted by Search Press, a specialist arts publisher here in the UK.
 With Search Press we created Beginner’s Guide to Linocut, which is a project based-book all about linocut printing.

 The more recently in July 2022 we launched Sketchbook Challenge: 100 Prompts for Daily Drawing.